 Just like you wouldn’t cut your own hair with scissors, you shouldn’t attempt to “surgically” remove skin tags from your own body, either.
 If you do, the affected area could start bleeding and might even get infected.

 Home Remedies for Safe Skin Tag Removal

 If for any reason you don’t want to go to your dermatologist, you can try one of these five great home remedies.
-They are natural, easy-to-use, and allow for a safe and non-invasive removal of skin tags.
+They are natural, easy to use, and allow for safe and non-invasive removal of skin tags.

 To get rid of a problematic skin tag using tree oil, do the following:

 - Step 1: Put 6-8 drops of the oil on a cotton ball.

 - Step 2: Apply the cotton ball to the skin tag.